shehha05/Hospital-General-Analysis/README.md

-# 🏥 Hospital General Analysis - Power BI Dashboard
+# 🏥 PowerBI- Hospital General Analysis Dashboard

 This Power BI project presents an interactive and insightful analysis of a general hospital's operations and financial metrics.
 It demonstrates business understanding, storytelling through visuals, and the use of advanced Power BI features like drillthroughs.